alert-icon

 Separate Burglar and Fire Alarm Licenses

-In some states, alarm system companies will have to obtain separate alarm licenses – one license for a burglar alarm and another license for a fire alarm.
+In some states, alarm system companies are required to obtain separate licenses – one for a burglar alarm and another for a fire alarm.
 For example, South Carolina separates the burglar alarm system business from the fire alarm system business.
 Similarly, in Utah, you can only obtain a burglar alarm license.
-To be in the fire alarm systems business, a company would have to successfully complete the Fire Alarm Inspecting and Testing Certification Program.
+To be in the fire alarm systems business, a company would have to complete the Fire Alarm Inspecting and Testing Certification Program successfully.

 Contractor’s or Electrical Contractor’s License

 In some states, alarm system companies will have to obtain either a contractor’s or electrical contractor’s license.
-A contractor is an individual or business entity who is contracted to do work and supervises construction.
+A contractor is an individual or business entity that is contracted to perform work and supervise construction.
 In contrast, an electrical contractor performs specialized construction.
 An electrical contractor helps to design, install, maintain, and service electrical systems.

 Low Voltage Contractor’s License